Get App

 In Andhra Pradesh and Telangana, people celebrate Makar Sankranti as Pedda Panduga with great joy and happiness.
 People dedicate this day to the Sun God and the celebration of the Sun entering the 10th House.

-Moreover, people clean their homes and decorate the entrance with Muggu (Rangoli) to believe that God will enter their homes.
-During festivals, families offer traditional sweets and foods like bobatullu, paramannam, and pulihora to God before distributing them among family and friends.
+Moreover, people clean their homes and decorate the entrance with Muggu (Rangoli) to welcome Gods into their homes.
+Families offer traditional sweets and foods like bobatullu, paramannam, and pulihora to God before distributing them among family and friends.

 6. Magh Bihu in Assam and other parts of North East

-People of Assam celebrate Bihu and many other states in the Northeast.
+Many other states of the Northeast, along with Assam, celebrate Bihu.
 This festival is close to the heart of Northeastern people, which holds strong emotions for the whole community.
 It celebrates Mother Nature and the Sun God for showering their blessings yearly.

 Shunga and Til pitha, pona and laroo (Coconut laado) are traditional and unique items prepared during the Bihu Festival.
 Moreover, Uruka is the special night during this festival, where people invite guests to feast at their homes.